 The cost of self-constructed assets includes the cost of materials and direct labour, any other costs directly attributable to bringing the asset to a working condition for its intended use, and the costs of dismantling and removing the items and restoring the site on which they are located.
-The cost of replacing part of an item of property, plant and equipment is recognised in the carrying amount of the item if it is probable that future economic benefits embodied within the part flow to the Group and its cost can be measured reliably.
+The cost of replacing part of an item of property, plant and equipment is recognised in the carrying amount of the item if it is probable that future economic benefits embodied within the part flow to the Company and its cost can be measured reliably.
 The costs of day-to-day servicing of property and equipment are recognised in profit or loss.

-Property and equipment, with the exception of freehold land and paintings, on which no depreciation is provided, are depreciated on the straight-line basis at annual rates estimated to write down the assets to their residual values over their expected useful lives.
+Property and equipment are depreciated on the straight-line basis at annual rates estimated to write down the assets to their residual values over their expected useful lives.
 The depreciation rates are as follows:

-Leasehold improvements The shorter of the estimated useful life and the period of the lease in circumstances indicate the carrying amount may not be recoverable.
+Leasehold improvements The shorter of the estimated useful life and the period of the lease

 Computer equipment 20% - 25%

+Furniture and fixtures 10% - 20%